 At FEAT, we want to leave a legacy of a mentally-healthy population, living in a world without stigma.

-As a charity, we rely heavily on grant funding & donations, and there many ways you can donate to us in your lifetime including using easyfundraising or when you shop online and using easysearch or everyclick as your internet search engine.
-If you have a facebook account, visit our page and press "donate".
+As a charity, we rely heavily on grant funding & donations, and there many ways you can donate to us in your lifetime including using easyfundraising or give as you live If you have a facebook account, visit our page and press "donate".
 You can also donate directly via PayPal's Giving Fund

 What is a gift in a will?